MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

 # Create a store with the Dynamics 365 Connected Store (public preview) mobile app

-After you [prepare your network and install Azure Stack Edge](ase-install.md), you’re ready to create a store with the Microsoft Dynamics 365 Connected Store (public preview) mobile app.
+After you [prepare your network and install Azure Stack Edge Pro (2 GPU)](ase-install.md), you’re ready to create a store with the
+Microsoft Dynamics 365 Connected Store (public preview) mobile app.

 >[!NOTE]